ValdemarOrn/SharpSoundDevice/Quickstart.md

 ## 8. Troubleshooting & Debugging

 The plugin bridge writes a log file and logs every step of the assembly loading process.
-It is located in the same directory as the Bridge.SimplePlugin.dll file, with an extension of "*.log*"
+It is located in the user's AppData directory, under %AppData%\SharpSoundDevice\Logs

+For example, if the user is called "Guest1", the directory would be (on Windows 7 and above):

+	C:\Users\Guest1\AppData\Roaming\SharpSoundDevice\Logs

 **Example log output:**